rancher/elemental-toolkit/docs/high_level_architecture.md

 ## Design goals

-- Blueprints to build immutable linux derivatives from container images
+- Blueprints to build immutable Linux derivatives from container images
-- A Manifest that manipulates base images with a common abstraction layer.
-Currently Opensuse 15.3, Fedora and Ubuntu are supported
+- A manifest that manipulates base images with a common abstraction layer.
+Currently openSUSE 15.3, Fedora and Ubuntu are supported
 - A workflow to maintain, support and deliver custom-OS and upgrades to end systems
 - Derivatives have the same “foundation” manifest - easy to customize on top, add packages: systemd, dracut and grub as a foundation stack.
 - Upgrades delivered with container registry images ( also workflow with `docker run` && `docker commit` supported! )